Camrose (provincial electoral district): 1909–1993

 The new district was picked up by the governing Liberals in 1909, with George P. Smith serving as MLA for three terms.
 In his final term, he was appointed Minister of Education.
 In 1921, the United Farmers of Alberta swept most of rural Alberta from the Liberals, and Smith was soundly defeated by Vernor Smith (of no relation).
 He was appointed Minister of Railways and Telephones in the new government.
 Easily re-elected for two more terms, Smith stayed on as Minister until his sudden death in 1932.
 The resulting by-election delivered future Co-operative Commonwealth Federation leader Chester Ronning to the Legislature, although at the time he was still a member of the United Farmers.

 The 1935 election again saw the government swept from power, and Ronning was defeated by Social Credit candidate William Chant.
 In the tumultuous early years of William Aberhart's government, Chant was appointed Minister of Agriculture but resigned as Minister and left the party in 1937.
 He did not run for re-election in 1940.

 Social Credit MLA for Edmonton (and Chant's replacement as Agriculture Minister) David B. Mullen decided to run in Camrose in 1940, recapturing the district in a razor-thin contest against Chester Ronning, now running as a CCF candidate.
 Mullen died suddenly the same year.
 Ronning ran again in the resulting by-election, but the district was held by Social Credit once again with Chester Sayers becoming MLA.
 He would become the district's longest-serving representative, winning re-election seven times (although remaining a backbencher throughout his career).
 He retired from politics at the Legislature's dissolution after his eighth term.
 Camrose would again vote with a change in government in 1971, sending Progressive Conservative candidate Gordon Stromberg to the Legislature.
 He served four terms as MLA, also remaining a backbencher.

 The district's final representative was PC Ken Rostad.
 He soundly defeated Western Canada Concept leader Jack Ramsay to enter the Legislature in 1986, and was appointed Solicitor General by premier Don Getty.
 He was re-elected in 1989 but was shuffled out of cabinet by new premier Ralph Klein in 1992.
 Camrose was abolished in 1993, and Rostad went on to become MLA for Wetaskiwin-Camrose.

 Current district

 The district was re-created by the Electoral Boundaries Commission in 2017 and was contested in the 2019 Alberta general election.
 United Conservative Party candidate Jackie Lovely, a self-employed saleswoman defeated the six other candidates capturing 15,587 votes, 65 per cent of electors.
 Her nearest competitor New Democratic Party candidate Morgan Bamford, a municipal-indigenous relations consultant, captured 4,387 votes, good for 18 per cent of the vote.

+Jackie Lovely was re-elected at the 2023 Alberta general election with a reduced majority.